Snownee/Lychee/docs/recipe.md

 !!! note

-    Since 3.12.1: Use a special ingredient to match any item:
+    You can use a special ingredient to match any item:

     === "Forge"